Key Takeaways

 How fast can I sell my house for cash in San Antonio?

 Cash sales in San Antonio can close in as little as 7 days.
-A competitive cash marketplace averages 7-14 days from offer acceptance to closing.
-Traditional agent-listed sales currently average 55 days on market before going under contract, plus another 30 days to close — that is 85+ days total with no guarantee the deal will close.
+Working with a competitive investor network typically takes 7-14 days from offer acceptance to closing.
+Traditional agent-listed sales took a median 98 days on market before going under contract in March 2026 (Redfin, March 2026), plus another 30 days to close, over 125 days total with no certainty the deal will close.

 What's the fastest way to sell a house during a PCS move from JBSA?

-A cash buyer marketplace is the fastest reliable option for military families PCSing from Joint Base San Antonio.
-You can receive competing cash offers within 24 hours and close before you report to your next duty station.
+Propcash's investor network is among the fastest reliable options for military families PCSing from Joint Base San Antonio.
+You can receive offers from multiple investors within 24 hours and may be able to close before you report to your next duty station.
 No showings, no repairs, no financing contingencies.
-San Antonio investors buy from PCSing families constantly and structure deals around hard report dates.
+San Antonio investors buy from PCSing families regularly and can often structure deals around hard report dates.

 How much do cash buyers pay for San Antonio houses?